elixir-lang/elixir/README.md

     % An empty dict
     {:}

 Elixir dictionary implementation is backed up by [the orddict module](http://www.erlang.org/doc/man/orddict.html) in OTP.
+Notice that Erlang ordered dicts are **not** ordered in the order items are added, but rather using Erlang ordering of terms.
+You can learn more about Erlang ordering by [reading this section from Learn You Some Erlang](http://learnyousomeerlang.com/starting-out-for-real#bool-and-compare).

+Ordered Dicts are recommended to deal with small amount of data.
+Other data structures are recommended to deal with a huge amount and you can [read more about others key-value store](http://learnyousomeerlang.com/a-short-visit-to-common-data-structures#key-value-stores), but remember that most of them are not implemented in Elixir yet.

 #### Documentation: